zonArt/openlp/documentation/manual/source/wizard.rst

 OpenLP has several plugins to choose from.
 By default, all plugins are enabled, except the *Remote Access* plugin.
 For more information on these plugins, please read the :doc:`mediamanager` section in the manual.
-If you are not sure of which plugins to enable or disable, leave the selection as-is.
+If you are not sure of which plugins to enable or disable, leave the selection as is.
 You can easily activate or deactivate plugins later, when OpenLP is running, by going to :menuselection:`Settings --> Plugin List`.
 Click :guilabel:`Next` to continue.